KrishBharadwaj5678/RapidQR/README.md

 # 🚀 Rapid QR

-**Rapid QR** provides a seamless and lightning fast way to generate QR codes for all your needs.⚡
+**Rapid QR** provides a seamless and lightning fast way to generate QR codes for all your needs.
+Just enter your data, create your QR code instantly, and download it in high quality!⚡

 ## 🌟 Features